nama-gatsuo/Leaves/README.md

 [![View in  YouTube](https://img.youtube.com/vi/eW9kozN-roA/0.jpg)](https://www.youtube.com/watch?v=eW9kozN-roA)

-This displays the real time simulation of mortality occurrence caused by “Self-harm” and “Mental disorder” based on the statistics published by WHO.
+This displays the real time simulation of mortality occurrence caused by "Self-harm" and "Mental disorder" based on the statistics published by WHO.
 Utilizing these data, it is possible to estimate interval between each occurrence and its attribute (age, gender, location, specific reason).